t-shankina/data-engineering-zoomcamp-project-2026/README.md

    - Latest version (by `consumed_at`) is kept

 4. **Compression:**
-   - ClickHouse default codecs (LZ4) achieve ~10x compression
+   - ClickHouse default codecs (LZ4) is optimal
    - Columnar storage minimizes I/O for analytical queries

 ### Transformations